plumvillage/newsletter/src/2024/en/articles/br-hai-thuong--i-have-arrived-i-am-home.md

 {% image "article2024/Br Hai Thuong/ENG/DSC_8009_e.jpg" %}

 This morning, there was only me in my room because all the novices had gone to their language classes.
-I turned a few pages of a previous edition of the Plum Village newsletter on Brother Tam Nguyen’s study desk to look at the photos.
+I turned a few pages of a previous edition of the Plum Village newsletter on Br.
+Tam Nguyen’s study desk to look at the photos.
 I was drawn by a commentary from Thay on a poem by Bàng Bá Lân.
 It was just the exact thing I had been looking for:

 > “Who doesn’t need a dream?!
 According to the practice of Plum Village, we need to find a way to realize our dream today… I myself, I think I can reach my hand out to touch my dream at any moment in my daily life.”